 2 – Living In Another Culture Is Not Always Easy

 It is not always easy to live and work in another culture.
-In some places of the world, the culture can be very similar to the one you have grown up with.
-In other parts of the world, everything from the food to how you greet someone can be totally different.
+In some places, the culture can be very similar to the one you grew up with.
+In other parts of the world, everything from the food to how you greet someone can be different.

-Some people really enjoy other cultures and can thrive in another culture; they embrace the new culture and want to learn everything about it.
+Some people enjoy other cultures and can thrive in another; they embrace the new culture and want to learn everything about it.
 Some other people feel threatened or scared by the culture, so they spend most of their time indoors or pretending they are not living overseas but still at home.

 I have seen ex-pat families where the husband loved living and working overseas, but the wife was so afraid of living overseas that she hardly left the house.
 In some extreme cases, the wife became very depressed.

 As an ex-pat, you will generally always be an outsider.
-I have spent all my adult life living and working in Asia, so every place I have lived in Asia, I have pretty much always been an outsider.
+I have spent all my adult life living and working in Asia, so in every place, I have lived in Asia, I have always been an outsider.

-For some people feeling like they are an outsider can be extremely difficult to handle.
-I know how uncomfortable it can be to have someone stare at me or pinched and poked on the street because I am a foreigner.
-I have blonde hair, so many times, strangers came up and touch and stroke my hair.
+For some people feeling like they are an outsider can be extremely difficult.
+I know how uncomfortable having someone stare at me or pinch and poke me on the street because I am a foreigner.
+I have blonde hair, and so many times, strangers come up and touch and stroke my hair.
 This can all be extremely unnerving if you are not used to it.